radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 - [Microsoft SQL server](https://learn.microsoft.com/en-us/lifecycle/products/?terms=sql%20server)
 - [Oracle](https://endoflife.date/oracle-database)

+> [!warning] Please retrieve the PostgreSQL version for the target distribution.
+Do NOT recompile the PostgreSQL kernel.

 ## Database drivers

 The used database drivers must be compatible with the corresponding version of JAVA used: